Ingredients You Should Never Mix (And Why)

 Most "never mix" lists treat ingredient combinations as safe or dangerous.
 The reality has three tiers:

-- Alternate nights: retinol with AHA, retinol with BHA, retinol with vitamin C for sensitive skin.
-Fine individually, damaging combined.
+• Alternate nights: retinol with AHA, retinol with BHA, retinol with vitamin C for sensitive skin.
+Fine individually, irritating for most skin when combined.

 Knowing which tier a combination falls into matters more than memorizing rules.

-What to do if you already mixed the wrong things
+What should you do if you already mixed the wrong things?

 Real-world scenario: you didn't know, you stacked retinol and AHA on one night, and now your skin is stinging.